In December , the

 Part of King Tutankhamun's section after renovations |

-New Egyptian Grand Museum and a new challenge to the Egyptian Museum in Tahrir square
+New Egyptian Grand Museum and a new challenge to the Egyptian Museum of Tahrir Square

-The new museum is sited on 120 acres of land approximately two kilometers away from the Giza pyramids.
-The construction of that new grand Museum started in March 2012 and it is supposedly to be inaugurated in May 2018.
+The new museum is sited on 120 acres of land approximately two kilometres away from the Giza pyramids.
+The construction of that new grand Museum started in March 2012 and it is supposed to be inaugurated in May 2018.

 Some collections have been transferred already to the new Grand Museum.